Julia Alexandratou: Childhood

 Alexandratou was born on 24 November 1985, to a father who hails from Kefalonia, named Zissimos Alexandratos and a mother who hails from London, England, named Allison Hunt-Alexandratou.
 Her father is a mechanical engineer, while her mother is a former fashion model.
 She also has a sister three years her senior, Artemis Alexandratou.

 From a very young age, along with her mother, she modeled in numerous magazines and children's fashion advertisements.
-She has modeled since the age of four and has also participated and won in a lot of beauty pageants.
+She has modeled since the age of four and has also participated in and won a lot of beauty pageants.
 At age seven, she enrolled in ballet lessons, and later on in vocal and acting training, where she is said to have exhibited great potential.
-In 2002, at the age of only 16, Alexandratou entered the "Miss Young" beauty pageant where she won first place.
+In 2002, at the age of 16, Alexandratou entered the "Miss Young" beauty pageant where she won first place.

 Following family problems, Alexandratou lived in London with her mother for a couple of years.
 After these times, she pulled back from her artistic training.
 As a result of living in London as well as her mother's origin, Alexandratou is fluent in the English language.